VIAME/VIAME/README.md

 	git submodule update --init --recursive

-After switching branches to ensure that you have on the correct hashes of sub-packages within the build (e.g. fletch or KWIVER).
+After switching branches to ensure that you have on the correct hashes of sub-packages within the build.
 Very rarely you may also need to run:

 	git submodule sync